Many businesses struggle to become established in their home markets.

 If your pilot program proves successful and you have a strong proof of concept, it’s a good indicator that you should move forward with your full-scale market entry plan.
 You can either expand upon your pilot program or roll out your full strategy.

-Keep in mind that your initial goal should be to increase your market share, not just revenues.
+Keep in mind that your initial goal should be to increase your market share, not just revenue.
 As you gain more visibility in the market, you’ll achieve a more secure foothold.

 Entering markets for the first time is challenging.
 It isn’t an initiative you should take idly, especially when so many of your resources will be dedicated to it.
 It takes timing, strategy and an actionable plan.